FlinkFood/FlinkFood/README.md

 Contributions to FlinkFood are welcome!
 Follow these steps to contribute:

 1. Create a new branch for your feature from the develop branch (`git checkout -b "(feature | hotfix | release | docs) / #of_task - really_brief_description"`) no spaces.
-2. Make changes, re-run the docker containers to test and commit (`git commit -m 'name_of_created_branch'`).
+2. Make changes, re-run the docker containers to test and commit (`git commit -m 'number_of_task/simple_commit_message'`, eg: `git commit -m '91/update_README.md'`).
 In case you have done the work along-side someone (Parallel computing), you can commit with them as co-authors (how to do it: [here](https://docs.github.com/en/pull-requests/committing-changes-to-your-project/creating-and-editing-commits/creating-a-commit-with-multiple-authors))
 3. Push to the branch (`git push origin 'name_of_created_branch'`)
-4. Create an issue on the GitHub page, following the pre defined template, make sure to add the reviewers of the work as the co-collaborators assigned on the Jira board
+4. Create a pull request into the develop branch (details below).
+Make sure to add the reviewers of the work as the co-collaborators assigned on the Jira board.
-5. Create a pull request into the develop branch (details below)

 Please follow the [Git flow workflow](https://www.gitkraken.com/learn/git/git-flow) and adhere to the established code style.

-To make sure that the issues, commits and PRs are linked to the Jira issues.
+To make sure that the commits and PRs are linked to the Jira issues.
 Make sure to follow these rules:

-### Issue naming

-Please be sure to name your issue (if the ID of the Jira task is FLIN-123):
-`[FLIN-123] Name of issue`
-This will automatically link the issue with your issue on Jira

 ### Pull requests (PRs)